pierre-haessig/notebook-cpu-performance/README.md

 - CPUs found in **typical refurbished office notebooks**, that is **midrange** & **low power** CPUs, aka Intel **Core i5** processors, from the [U series](https://www.makeuseof.com/intel-u-vs-p-vs-h-laptop-cpus/), but also corresponding AMD **Ryzen 5** processors (typically the PRO models)
 - Earliest model: Intel Core i5-5200U, from early 2015
-- Most recent model: Intel Core Ultra 125U/135U from late 2024 (the 2xx models from 2024 are also in the database, but without corresponding performance data due to their low deployment as of spring 2025)
+- Most recent model: Intel Core Ultra 125U/135U from late 2023
-  - remark: recent Intel Core Ultra processors have a complicated list of references and are not yet available as refurbished notebooks, so it's my guess on what will be the "typical office notebook CPUs" of 2024-2025
+  - Remark 1: recent Intel Core Ultra processors have a complicated list of references and are not yet available as refurbished notebooks, so it's my guess on what will be the "typical office notebook CPUs" of 2024-2025
+  - Remark 2: the Intel Core Ultra 2xx models from 2024 are also in the database, but without performance data due to their low deployment as of spring 2025.
+Also, this product line is even more complicated...

 ### Notebook offers selection: